Brazil v Poland (1938 FIFA World Cup): Brazil

 By 1930s, Brazil was not yet regarded as the world's top team.
 The team had participated in the two first World Cups, but with lackluster performances and preparations marred by behind-the-scenes infighting: In 1930, the São Paulo football federation fell out with CBD and refused to provide any of its players to the national team, and the Brazilian team, composed solely of players from Rio de Janeiro clubs, was eliminated in the group stage after a loss to Yugoslavia.
 In 1934, the country's football was undergoing a schism between professionals and amateurs, with CBD on the amateurs' side, and as a result, the squad was composed of Botafogo (the only team of significance that remained amateur) players supplemented with players from professional teams hired by CBD to play on the World Cup.
-The team once again fell on the first stage, losing to Spain by 3-1.
+The team once again fell on the first stage, losing to Spain by 3–1.

 However, the preparation for 1938 had been calm and free of internal disputes, and the team had qualified to the tournament by default after its opponent, Argentina, withdrew from the qualification. so, Brazil, coming for the first time with maximum strength, was believed to be a very good, high quality team.
-The Brazilians later proved it - after defeating Sweden (4-2) they finished the 1938 tournament in 3rd place.
-It was this performance that gained them their reputation and marked the beginning of Brazil as a new football power.

 As the shirts of both teams at the time were white, Brazil played with its improvised training uniform, without embroidered shields and in a different shade of blue than the shorts.
 It was the first time that Brazil wore blue in an official match, which would only be repeated in the 1958 final.